jipparchus/sun_data_visualisation/README.md

 SDO is a space mission launched in 2010 that observes the Sun 24/7.
 AIA/SDO is one of the instruments installed on SDO, and its observation is in continuous light and in the extreme ultraviolet (EUV) range.

 The data used here consist of Extreme Ultraviolet (EUV) observations at 171.1 nm, 19.3 nm, and 30.4 nm, mainly corresponding to plasma emissions at temperatures of 0.6 MK, 1.2 MK & 20 MK, and 0.05 MK, respectively.
 There are 26 observation data for each channel observed at different times from the 19th of July 2012, 07:30 (UT) to 07:45 (UT) of the same day with approximately 30-second intervals.
-The field of view and the observation date were selected so that the spatial and temporal window capture an excellent example of off-limb flares and a series of 'coronal rains' as flows of plasma blobs.
+The zoomed-in field of view and the observation date were selected so that the spatial and temporal window capture an excellent example of off-limb flares and a series of 'coronal rains' as flows of plasma blobs.

+The solar corona's variation in 24 hours on the 19th July 2012, is seen in different channels, as shown below.
+The zoomed-in field of view is around the off-limb loops, which show a series of eruptions on the right-hand side, just below the equator.

-17.1 nm (0.6 MK) | 19.3 nm (1.2 MK & 20 MK) | 30.4 nm (0.05 MK)
+17.1 nm (600,000 K) | 19.3 nm (1,200,000 K & 20,000,000 K) | 30.4 nm (50,000 K)
 :-: | :-: | :-:
 <video src="https://github.com/user-attachments/assets/93ad1304-4817-4543-ab90-6b90a7f293f7" loop autoplay muted playsinline> | <video src="https://github.com/user-attachments/assets/32bf9d1a-d4a4-4478-9156-90f625af3279" loop autoplay muted playsinline> | <video loop autoplay muted playsinline src="https://github.com/user-attachments/assets/e9d2ecc0-582e-4356-9ddc-171eeafe5e48"/>